Benjamincollins42/Local_Energy_Market_Optimiser/readme.md

 `docker-compose up`

-which will produce a .csv file for each time instance in `/transactions`.
+which will produce a .csv file for each time instance in the data, with the file going into `/transactions`.

 ## Transactions Output Format